-I spoke with a young man named Roseo, and happened to ask how he became a conservationist.
+I asked Roseo how he came to be a conservationist.
 He looked at me sheepishly and paused before responding.

 “I began my career working on shark finning boats,” he said.
 “I was the one who cut the fins off the sharks.”

 I had a difficult time picturing this soft-spoken, gentle and passionate conservationist standing on deck with a bloody machete.

 At age nineteen, a fishing company offered Roseo a scholarship to serve as a trainee on a Japanese fishing boat.
 It seemed like an opportunity to begin a career.
 Within a month, he began chopping fins.